 Residential Parking Program

-Residential parking permit holders can only park in their specific residential zone and are required to obey all traffic by-laws, including all annual snow route bans, residential parking bans, and public works street works signs for spring street cleaning.
+Residential parking permits only exempt a vehicle from posted time limits in the zone where the permit holder resides.
+Permit holders are still required to obey all traffic bylaws, including all annual snow route bans, residential parking bans, and public works street work signs for spring street cleaning.

-All outstanding fines and/or balances must be paid in full prior to the renewal or issuance of a residential parking permits.
+All outstanding balances (e.g. permit fees) and any fines on which the City is entitled to take collection action must be paid in full prior to the issuance or renewal of a residential parking permit.

 Form ➤ Residential Permit Application - Available to

-Required documents to be included in mailed applications:
+The following documents must be included in mailed applications:

 The Parking Store